wentuoc/tp/docs/DeveloperGuide.md

 }
 ```

-#### 3. SelectCommand
+#### 3. SelectCommand and SelectChecker

 ##### 3.1 Design Overview

 ###### Function
 SelectCommand allows the user to select a recipe from the filtered list (obtained via the FilterCommand) by providing its index, and then adds the selected recipe into the user's wish list.
+The same meal cannot be added more than once into the wishlist.

 ###### Design Goals
 - **Single Responsibility:**
     - SelectCommand is solely responsible for validating the user-provided index, retrieving the corresponding recipe from the filtered list, and adding that recipe to the wish list.
+    - SelectChecker solely handles checking of the Select command input by the user.

 - **Decoupling:**
     - By isolating the selection logic from other commands, it becomes easier to maintain and extend without affecting other parts of the system.

 - **Testability:**
-    - The design supports unit testing by using a test-specific ByeCommandTest to check for the matching
+    - The design supports unit testing by using a test-specific SelectCommandTest and SelectCheckerTest to check for the matching

 ##### 3.2 Implementation Details

+###### Component Level: SelectChecker Class
+- Inherits from the abstract FilterSelectChecker Class, which in turn inherits from the abstract Checker Class.
+- Implements the `check()` method.
+- Uses logging to indicate execution.
+- `isPassed` is set to `true` once the user input passes all the required checks.
+- Passes the valid user input back into the SelectCommand class for processing into a new meal.

 ###### Component Level: SelectCommand Class
-- Inherits from the abstract FilterSelectCommand class.
+- Inherits from the abstract FilterSelectCommand class, which in turn inherits from the abstract Command class.
 - Implements the `execute(MealManager mealManager, UserInterface ui)` method.
 - Uses logging to indicate execution and to record any input validation issues.
 - Validates the user input index using helper methods (getIndexSubstring, checkValidParse, and checkValidInputIndex).